 If you wish to attend the above seminar, please complete this form and send one copy to both the host country Turkey (attn.
-Mr. Yuksel) and the ECE (Mr. J. Najera (see contact details on page ...) before 1 November 2002.
-(Please fill in using CAPITAL LETTERS)
+Mr. Yuksel: egt@ogm.gov.tr) and the UNECE (Mr. J. Najera: Jorge.Najera@unece.org, if possible also to the GFMC (Mr. J.G.Goldammer: johann.goldammer@fire.uni-freiburg.de, before 15 February 2004 (see contact details on page 7).
+Please fill in using CAPITAL LETTERS.

-First name

-Surname

-Organisation

-Address

--

--

-Telephone

-Fax

-E-mail
+Country:

+Mr. [] Ms. [] First name: S urname:

+Job title:

+Organisation:

+Address:

+Telephone:

+Fax:

+E-mail:

-Do you wish to participate (Please tick) in the seminar field excursion on Saturday, 15 April?
-Yes No []]
+Do you wish to participate in the seminar field excursi (Please tick) on on Saturday, 3 April 2004?
+Yes [] No []

-Do you wish to present a voluntary paper or poster at the conference?
+Do you wish to present a voluntary paper or poster a If yes, please specify the type of presentation (please tides)

-(Please tick) Yes []

-If yes, please specify the t ype of presentation (please tick) No L]

-a poster []

-a voluntary paper a media exhibit (ple []
+a poster [] a voluntary paper [] a media exhibit (please specify) []

-use speeny) []

-Preliminary title 200
+Preliminary title:

-(Allach a summary (max.
-300 words) on a separate sheet.)
+(Attach a summary (max.
+300 words) on a separate sh neet.)

-Please provide below the names of any persons (partners, spouses, etc.) accompanying you to Antalya.
+Please provide below the names of any persons (partners, spouses, etc.) accompanying you to Antalya: